dnorton/dnorton/README.md

 Hi, I'm Daniel!
 I'm a principal software engineer at [The Contract Network](https://www.thecontractnetwork.com/)

 Happy to chat about AWS, trail running, 🍺, or UGA football.

-Check out some of my favorite [running and cycling routes](./awesome-routes/).

 You can find me on [Threads](https://www.threads.net/@thednorton) or [Bluesky](https://bsky.app/profile/dnorton.dev).

+## My Favorite Pages

+- [Awesome Routes](./awesome-routes/): A collection of my favorite running and cycling routes.
+- [My Dev Notes](https://notes.dnorton.org): A personal wiki of development notes and tips.

-Kindness first.
-Prost! 🍻
+__Kindness first.
+Prost! 🍻__

 <!--_proof: proven770a8d_-->